Matt1479/TypeScript-Udemy/README.md

 <br>

-Use it whenever TypeScript can't infer a type on it's own.
+Use it whenever TypeScript can't infer a type on its own.

 <br>